ZeusWPI/slotmachien/Web/README.md

 Get the authorization code by authenticating @ login

 ### Status door (without authorization)
-Send a GET request to `/slotmachien/` or send the send `status` with update door
+Send a GET request to `/slotmachien/` or send the send `status` with update door, if the header is set to `Content-Type: application/json` then a JSON is returned, otherwise you're redirected to `/slotmachien/admin/`.

 ### Update door
 Send a POST request to `/slotmachien/`